-If you think about your clouds as different parts of an orchestra – perhaps private clouds are the percussion section, public clouds are the strings, and hybrid clouds are the brass – cloud orchestration is the process of bringing all of these different clouds together, and making sure that they are working harmoniously, and can all function autonomously.
+Think about your environments as different parts of an orchestra, with cloud and edge infrastructure.
+Orchestration is the process of bringing all of these different environments together, and making sure that they function autonomously in harmony.

 This can be done through a number of ways, including the use of third party application programming interfaces (APIs).

-To break it down further, cloud orchestration is typically composed of three different, closely related types of orchestration:
+To break it down further, edge or cloud orchestration is typically composed of three different, closely related types of orchestration:

-2. Cloud Orchestration and Cloud Automation Are Not the Same
+2. Orchestration and Automation Are Not the Same

-Another fact about cloud orchestration is that it’s not the same thing as cloud automation.
+Another fact about orchestration is that it’s not the same thing as automation.
 This can get confusing, so let’s take a step back, and define cloud automation.

-Cloud orchestration, instead, brings multiple cloud automation tasks together.
+Orchestration, instead, brings multiple automation tasks together.
 It will arrange and coordinate multiple scheduled tasks – ultimately resulting in a streamlined, consolidated workflow.

 For example, a cloud orchestration tool will: